 The Gun At Home And Abroad by W R Ogilvie-Grant, J G Millais, D Carruthers, et al (1912-1915) 4 Volumes.
 Volume 3, 'Big Game In Africa And Europe' was authored by Frederick Courtney Selous and Abel Chapman.

 Frederick C Selous: A Hunting Legend edited by James Casada (2000) completes the work on the lost writings of Selous.
 Also Selous' friends shed light on the great hunter.
-Included are essays by Theodore Roosevelt and the great journalist, W T Snead as well as other materials that make Selous seem like flesh and blood.
+Included are essays by Theodore Roosevelt and journalist, W T Snead as well as other materials that make Selous seem like flesh and blood.

 More books by John G Millais